-Limbs & Things was established in 1990 by medical illustrator Margot Cooper (a member of the Medical Artists Association of Great Britain since 1968 and a Past President on the council of administration of the European Association of Medical & Scientific Illustrators).
+Limbs & Things was established in 1990 by Margot Cooper, a medical illustrator and active member of both the Medical Artists Association of Great Britain and the European Association of Medical & Scientific Illustrators.

-The goal of the company is to deliver products which allow clinical educators to successfully deliver their curriculum requirements in physical examination & procedural skills.
-This will be achieved by continuing to work closely with leading clinicians and embracing new materials & technologies to help meet the educational needs of the customers of tomorrow.
+This will be achieved by our collaborative work with leading clinicians and embracing new materials and technologies to help meet the educational needs of our customers of tomorrow.